MartinEesmaa/VVCEasy/VVC.md

 **OpenVVC**:

-* Windows ME and later
+* Windows 98 and later
 * Mac OS X 10.4 and later
-* Linux kernel 3.2.0 and later (eg. Ubuntu 12.04 LTS and later)
+* Linux kernel 2.6.32 and later (eg. Ubuntu 10.04 LTS and later)
-* BSD
+* FreeBSD 9.0 and later
+* OpenBSD 6.6 and later
 * Android 4.0.1 (API 14, Ice Cream Sandwich) and later
 * Haiku OS (x86_64 only)
 * Oracle Solaris 11